 As Dickens’ Sam Weller remarks in The Pickwick Papers, ‘Poverty and oysters always seem to go together’.
 Beef and oyster pie is a classic Victorian dish, it was the food of the poor and the poorer you were the more oysters you would put in your pie.
 Oysters were plentiful, the smaller ones sold as fast food on the streets of London or pickled to keep, while the bigger ones were put in stews and pies.
 It was a cheap source of protein.

 This pie is wonderfully succulent, once a poor man’s dinner it now graces our tables with elegance.
-The beef, oyster and stout or porter beer are a perfect pairing together with a rich suet crust - just like your Nan used to make but let’s kick it up a notch and put some effort into the decoration of the pie!
+The beef, oyster and stout or porter beer are a perfect pairing together with a rich suet crust – just like your Nan used to make.
+But let’s kick it up a notch and put some effort into the decoration of the pie!
 It’s fun to let your children have a go with the leftover pastry (you will have leftover with this recipe).
-Keep in the freezer until needed, defrost the evening before in your fridge.
+Keep in the freezer until needed, and defrost the evening before in your fridge.

 Please enter your email address

 If email "" has been registered on our system you will receive an email from us shortly.

 Please follow the instructions to reset your password.Return to sign in